Sherrod Brown: 2018

-In 2018 Brown was reelected to a third Senate term, defeating Republican U.S. representative Jim Renacci 53.4% to 46.6%.
+In 2018, Brown was reelected to a third Senate term, defeating Republican U.S. representative Jim Renacci 53.4% to 46.6%.

 2024

 In 2024, Brown ran unopposed in the Democratic primary and in the general election faced the Republican nominee, businessman Bernie Moreno.
 Brown lost by 206,434 votes and earned 46.5% of the vote, to Moreno's 50.1%.
 Moreno's victory contributed to a Republican Senate majority in the 119th United States Congress.

 2026

 In August 2025, Brown announced his campaign for Ohio's Class III Senate seat in the 2026 special election to finish the term of Vice President JD Vance.

+Brown won the March democratic primary, and will face the incumbent appointed Senator Jon Husted.